 You've probably heard it all before, so what we’re about to tell you, doesn’t have any news value.
 It's not going to shock you and your view of the world, won't change drastically.
 But, like the many things you often hear, they usually come from a good amount of truth:

 Good communication is key, in a solid and successful relationship.

 But what does it all matter if the topics being discussed aren’t for the betterment of the relationship?
 No couple can escape the challenging times with short tempers and rough arguments.
 There are going to be days when your great love hasn’t flushed after a bathroom visit.
 Wet winter mornings, where they promised, the day before, to buy milk on their way home from work but forgot all about it, and now the milk is not only sour but lumpy too, as you unsuspectingly pour it over your oatmeal.
 "You had ONE job”, is the first thing, that comes to your mind.

 But wait.
 Like Beyoncé sings, "You see potential in all my flaws", it's also about taking the good with the bad.
 If you’ve built a relation and a foundation where communication is #1, where there’s room for honesty and vulnerability, then you’re off to a good start.

-The hopeful joy of anticipation, is the greatest.
+The hopeful joy of anticipation is the greatest.
 But do you both share the same expectations about the relationship?
 Putting a spotlight on the issue and evaluating expectations, can be quite fruitful - and your relationship is no exception.
-Did you fall for someone, who’s already bought the tickets and are going to travel all over New Zealand, with a pitstop on Fiji, and you on the other hand, are making baby plans and have already made the guest list for your dream wedding?
-Well in that case, it won’t be wrong to claim that you might not have seen eye to eye, would it?
+Did you fall for someone, who already bought the tickets and is going to travel all over New Zealand, with a pitstop on Fiji, and you, on the other hand, are making baby plans and have already made the guest-list for your dream wedding?
+Well, in that case, it won’t be wrong to claim that you might not have seen eye to eye, would it?